Engineering Lead Handbook

 👉 An Engineering Lead needs to combine both a maker’s and a manager’s schedules.
 They have software development duties that require deep focus for long periods of time (i.e., several hours), similarly to Developers and Team Leads.
 That represents their maker’s activities.
 While, unlike individual contributors, they also have management duties that involve coordination and collaboration efforts for short periods of time (i.e., less than an hour).
 Switching too often from one type of activity to the other usually results in poor outcomes in both areas.
 Therefore, it is best to group work activities that fit into a manager’s schedule (e.g., interviews, one-on-one reviews) together on the same day while scheduling work activities that fit into a maker’s schedule (e.g., development, code reviews, etc.) on days when disruptions are less likely.

 👉 While Engineering Leads might find themselves, at times, busier than they planned for, they should still honor their commitments with their reports.
-Postponing a one-on-one session implicitly sends the message that there is other work more important than the one-on-one, i.e., the Engineering Lead values other activities more than their time with their report, hence depleting the trust battery between an Engineering Lead and their report.
+Postponing a one-on-one session sends the implicit message that there is other work more important than the one-on-one, i.e., the Engineering Lead values other activities more than their time with their report, hence depleting the trust battery between an Engineering Lead and their report.
 When rescheduling is necessary, it should be made with ample notice period and accompanied by an honest rationale.

 Closing Words